kailash-manasarovar/statement/docs/timeline/2024/may.md

 ## Hazel Smith on Twitter

-- This account was likely Hazel as we had a long chat: https://x.com/1FRGVN/status/1785410648802734485.
+- This account was likely Hazel, or her mum, as we had a long chat: https://x.com/1FRGVN/status/1785410648802734485.
-- The English on many of the stalker accounts was native, could have been anyone in the region I suppose, except this account knew things that only myself and Hazel (or people who know her intimately) would know.
+- The English on many of the stalker accounts was native.
+It could have been anyone in the region I suppose, except this account knew things that only myself and Hazel (or people who know her intimately) would know.
 - The account profile pic is the face of my chamber music teacher that year, Esteve, which means that Hazel must be connected to Domingo in some way.

 ![Hazel](../../content/images/threats/hazel/choral-symphony.png)